Browse MacDonald, Mantle, Marshall, Maugham, McKenny, McMeekin, McMurtry, Miller, and more

 $75.00

-[Armed Services Editions] Maltz, Albert.
-The Cross And The Arrow.
+[Armed Services Editions] Maisel, Albert Q. Miracles of Military Medicine.
 NY, Armed Services Editions, n.d.
-(1945), first edition thus, wrappers.
+(1943), first edition thus, wrappers.
 Softcover.
-No. 733 in this important series, a novel, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD33273
+No. A-20, just the 20th title issued in this important series, the story of weapons that save lives, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI, a very scarce book.
+Discreet owner's name, very good.
+JD36844

-[Armed Services Editions] Mansfield, Katherine.
-Stories By Katherine Mansfield.
+[Armed Services Editions] Mann, Thomas.
+Selected Short Stories of Thomas Mann.
 NY, Armed Services Editions, n.d.
-(1944), first edition , wrappers.
+(1944), first edition, wrappers.
 Softcover.
-No. I-252 in this important series, a paperback original, stories selected by J. Middleton Murry, with a note about the author at the end, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD34844
+No. L-28 in this important series, a paperback original, translated from the German by H. T. Lowe-Porter, with a note about the author at the end, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
+Very good minus.
+JD36105

 [John Steinbeck] Mantle, Burns (editor).
 The Best Plays of 1937-38.
 NY, Dodd, Mead, 1938, first edition, dust jacket.
 Hardcover.
 Includes Our Town by Thornton Wilder, Golden Boy by Clifford Odets, and Of Mice and Men: Play by John Steinbeck, among others, which is the lead contribution, pages 31-66, Goldstone & Payne B5, Morrow 307.
 Fine, especially scarce in this condition.
 JD29299

-[Armed Services Editions] Marquand, John P. Repent in Haste.
+[Armed Services Editions] Marquand, John P. So Little Time.
 NY, Armed Services Editions, n.d.
-(1946), first edition thus, wrappers.
+(1944), first edition thus, wrappers.
 Softcover.
-No. 1084 in this important series, a novel, the story of a war marriage in the Pacific, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD35111
+No. D-120 in this important series, a satirical novel, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI, this is one of the scarce and important D-Day Armed Services Editions issues.
+Solid very good.
+JD35522

 [Armed Services Editions] Marquand, John P. The Late George Apley.
 NY, Armed Services Editions, n.d.
 (1944), first edition thus, wrappers.
 Softcover.
 No. E-146 in this important series, "a novel in the form of a memoir," a Pulitzer Prize winner, issued by the Council on Books in Wartime, designed to fit the pocket of a World War II American GI.
-Very good.
-JD34117
+Solid very good.
+JD36328

 [Modern Literature] Matthiessen, Peter.
 In the Spirit of Crazy Horse.
 NY, Viking, 1983, first edition, first printing, dust jacket.
 Hardcover.
 This is the suppressed first edition, first issue, it explores the shoot-out near Wounded Knee, South Dakota that ended with the death of one Indian and two FBI agents and the subsequent incarceration of Leonard Peltier for murder, the book was recalled by the publisher because of lawsuits and was suppressed before being re-issued in 1991, this is one of the 1983 escapees, interestingly, the front free endpaper is stamped "International Office/of the/Leonard Peltier Defense Committee" along with its Seattle, WA address and phone number.
 Previous owner's ink name, address, and phone, rear jacket flap creased, else a nearly fine copy.
 JD31446